Gail Johnson, M.B.A.

 Dr. Farinella received her medical degree from the Rowan University School of Osteopathic Medicine (formerly UMDNJ SOM) in Glassboro, New Jersey and completed her Internal Medicine Residency and Gastroenterology Fellowship at John F. Kennedy Memorial Hospitals in Stratford, New Jersey.
 She will be receiving her Masters in Public Health this spring and has been inducted into the Eta Sigma Gamma Health Education Honor Society.
-Dr. Farinella is board certified in Internal Medicine and Correctional Medicine and holds an appointment as an Assistant Clinical Professor at the University of Connecticut School of Medicine.
+Dr. Farinella is board certified in Internal Medicine and Correctional Medicine and holds an appointment as an Assistant Clinical Professor at the UConn School of Medicine.

 Robert Berger, M.D.

 Statewide Director of Mental Health and Psychiatric Services